intjelic/python-sfml/doc/source/api/graphics.rst

       If this function fails, it raises an error.

-      :raise: :class:`sfml.system.SFMLException` - If it fails
+      :raise: :class:`sfml.system.SFMLException` - The texture failed to load
       :param sfml.graphics.Image image: Image to load into the texture
       :param sfml.graphics.Rectangle area: Area of the image to load
       :rtype: :class:`sfml.graphics.Texture`